Air-Money/air-money.github.io/react-ui.markdown

 ## Device Integration

-This library is designed to work with AirMoney's hardware devices.
+This library is designed to work with DEGN's hardware devices.
 It includes:

 - Device button handling
 - Key event management